 Category Income Limit (2026) What It Pays

-QMB (Qualified Medicare Beneficiary) 100% FPL = $1,350 single / $1,824 couple Medicare Part A and Part B premiums, deductibles, coinsurance
+QMB (Qualified Medicare Beneficiary) 100% FPL: $1,350 single / $1,824 couple Medicare Part A and Part B premiums, deductibles, coinsurance

-SLMB (Specified Low-Income Medicare Beneficiary) 120% FPL = $1,616 single / $2,184 couple Medicare Part B premium only
+SLMB (Specified Low-Income Medicare Beneficiary) 120% FPL: $1,616 single / $2,184 couple Medicare Part B premium only

-QI-1 (Qualifying Individual) 135% FPL = $1,816 single / $2,455 couple Medicare Part B premium only (block-granted; first-come basis)
+QI (Qualifying Individual) 135% FPL: $1,816 single / $2,455 couple Medicare Part B premium only (block-granted, first-come)

 Pathways to Coverage (Detailed Mechanics)